Search

 ½ pound shrimp, peeled and deveined

-3 tablespoons extra light olive oil, separated
+3 tablespoons cooking oil, separated

 2 large eggs